 Many moms fall into the trap of letting the baby completely dictate their own sleeping schedule because it SEEMS very natural and wonderful.
 It’s the right thing to do, right?
 Let baby do what baby wants to do.
 Eh… not so much…

 Remember: Your baby is just a brain stem at this point.
 She is just reacting to stimuli.
 You and your cerebral cortex have to do the heavy lifting and guide your baby through the transition to a daytime schedule.
-Otherwise, you will end up with an 8-month-old baby who is waking multiple times in the night demanding to be fed and ready to party – and you and your husband will not get any semblance of normalcy back in your life for a long, long time.
+Otherwise, you will end up with an 8-month-old baby who is waking multiple times in the night demanding to be fed and ready to party – and you will not get any semblance of normalcy back in your life for a long, long time.
 You will have to hire a sleep consultant to cure you of your woes, blah blah blah.
 Just say no.

 During the first week home from the hospital, your baby will be sleeping a LOT.
 They are recovering from birth and adjusting to the stressors of the outside world.
 They need a lot of sleep.
 Great!
 What a coincidence because so do you!
 The problem is, they will be coming to the trough to feed every 2.5-3.5 hours.
 They need frequent feedings to fill up those tiny little tummies.